We Honor the Placer County Deputy Sheriff's who were killed in the line of duty

 Deputy Richard Alfred Sheppard

-Deputy Richard Sheppard was killed in an automobile accident on September 6, 1955.
-He was involved in a vehicle pursuit of a stolen car when the accident occurred.
-He had served the Sheriff’s Office for less than one year.
-He was survived by his daughter.
+Placer County Deputy Sheriff Richard A. Sheppard was killed in an automobile accident on Sept.
+6, 1955, while pursuing a stolen vehicle in Tahoe Vista, Lake Tahoe, CA. He was 28 years old.
+Richard was a resident deputy out of the North Lake Tahoe Station and had served for less than one year.
+He was survived by his daughter and was a veteran of World War II.

 Deputy Charles Carter